 The proposal for additional temporary sale in the parking lot is designed in a manner that is compatible with the surrounding area.
-The material on display in the parking lot will be limited to plants, which are visually appealing and will add color and greenery to the large paved area.
+The material on display in the parking lot will be limited to plants, which are visually appealing and will add color and greenery to the large paved area that is currently not utilized.
+The timeframe for the outdoor sale of plants is only conditioned for one year so that a new tenant of Circuit City could utilize the full parking area.